tiagordc/apt-reboot/README.md

-# Reboot Homekit devices
+# Reboot Apple TV

-This is a simple script to reboot an Apple TV Homekit hub connected with a smart plug.
+Simple application to reboot an Apple TV Homekit hub connected with a smart plug

 ## Environment variables

-CRON: Cron expression to run the script
+CRON: Cron expression to execute\
-TAPO_IP: IP of your Tapo device
+TAPO_IP: IP of your Tapo device\
-TAPO_USERNAME: Your Tapo username
+TAPO_USERNAME: Your Tapo username\
 TAPO_PASSWORD: Your Tapo password

 ## Run

 ## Docker

+## References

+## Disclaimer

+GitHub Copilot was used